 Talking therapy

-Your GP will know what counselling and therapy is available in your local area.
-This is free for children under 14, while 14 to 25-year-olds can get free primary care services through their local Youth One Stop Shop.
+Your healthcare provider will know what counselling and therapy is available in your local area.
+This is free for children under 14 years of age, while 14 to 25-year-olds can get free primary care services through their local Youth One Stop Shop.

 Online programmes

-Your doctor might recommend that your child or teenager access an online skills programme to help with treatment of depression.
+Your healthcare provider might recommend an online skills programme to help with their treatment.
 Some of these have been developed in collaboration with therapists and researchers and have been supported by research.
 However, one of the downsides to this is that it may take young people away from being able to share problems with others, which can be helpful in its own right.

-Evidence-based tools developed for a New Zealand-context include:
+Evidence-based tools developed for an Aotearoa New Zealand-context include:

-Sometimes, with more severe depression, medication may be recommended.
-While antidepressants do not cure depression, if psychological therapy and lifestyle changes alone have not been effective, your doctor may add an antidepressant to your child or teenager's treatment plan.
+Sometimes, with more severe depression, medicine may be recommended.
+While antidepressants do not cure depression, if psychological therapy and lifestyle changes alone haven't worked well, your healthcare provider may add an antidepressant to your child or teenager's treatment plan – these medicines work best in combination with therapy support.

 Note: The use of antidepressants has been linked with suicidal thoughts and behaviour.
 Children, teenagers, young adults and people with a history of suicidal behaviour are particularly at risk.
 This is most likely during the first few weeks of starting the antidepressant or if the dose is changed.
-It is important to look out for signs of suicidal behaviour such as a young person talking about suicide, an increase in self-harm, worsening of low mood, agitation or aggression.
-If you notice any of these signs, contact your doctor as soon as possible.
+It’s important to look out for signs of suicidal behaviour such as a young person talking about suicide, an increase in self-harm, worsening of low mood, agitation or aggression.
+If you notice any of these signs, contact your healthcare provider as soon as possible.

 Apps reviewed by Healthify

-You may find it useful to look at some Depression apps and Mental health and wellbeing apps.
+You may find it useful to look at some mental health and wellbeing apps for teenagers and young people.

 Find out where you can get support with depression.